 A browser is an application program that provides a way to look at and interact with all the information on the World Wide Web.
 This includes Web pages, videos and images.
-The word "browser" seems to have originated prior to the Web as a generic term for user interfaces that let you browse (navigate through and read) text files online.
+The word "browser" originated prior to the Web as a generic term for user interfaces that let you browse (navigate through and read) text files online.
 Many people will use web browsers today for access to the internet and is seen almost as a necessity in how many navigate their daily life.

 The first Web browser, called WorldWideWeb, was created in 1990.
 That browser's name was changed to Nexus to avoid confusion with the developing information space known as the World Wide Web.
 The first Web browser with a graphical user interface was Mosaic, which appeared in 1993.
 Many of the user interface features in Mosaic went into Netscape Navigator.
 Microsoft followed with its Internet Explorer (IE).